om1304/event-booking-system/README.md

 ### 3️⃣ Configure Database Connection

-Open the `config.php` file inside the `includes/` directory and update your DB credentials:
+Open the `db.php` file inside the `config/` directory and update your DB credentials:

 ```php
 <?php